 1999-03 A- Small clown face canteen

 This little canteen is a tour-de-force.
-It contains the iconic Nampeyo “clown face” and many elements of the “Bird Hanging from Sky Band” design originally realized in 1993-04.
+It contains the iconic Nampeyo “clown face” and many elements of the “Bird Hanging from Sky Band” design first seen in this collection on 1993-04.
 The convex surface projects the image toward the viewer.
 It’s like a Hopi Faberge egg.
 The pot earns a “-” because the design lacks the negative space which highlights Nampeyo’s best work.

 2002-03 A+ Shallow dish with feather design

 This little dish and simple design are an everlasting joy to watch.
 The design swirls in space and draws and fascinates my eye.
-It’s got all 6 of the iconic Nampeyo design strategies and in spades.
+While the design is simple, it has all 6 of the iconic Nampeyo design strategies and in spades.
 I awake every morning with joy at seeing this bowl.
 It’s that good.

 2002-11 C Eroded bowl

-The design is carefully done by a fine painter, but just sits there and repeats itself around the pot.
+The design is carefully done, but just sits there and repeats itself around the pot.
 The design lacks the energy that makes Nampeyo a great painter.
 The surface is a bit eroded, but there is nothing wrong with this pot.
 It just does not show off Nampeyo’s skills very well.

 2005-16 A+ Seedpot with eagle-feather design

 This is the iconic Nampeyo design and one of the great pots in the collection.
 The design is full of energy and tension and draws the eye in.
 The design fully realized all of Nampeyo’s design strategies and is both simple and complex at the same time.
 I could look at this pot for hours (and have).
-If you want the glorious details, read Appendix C, my 7-page paean to this pot.

 2006-02 B Avian design, badly broken bowl